Cynthia H. Whaley, PhD

 Research of climate and air quality issues using Environment and Climate Change Canada's climate model, CanAM_GEM, and air quality forecasting model, GEM-MACH.

-- PAH and benzene version of GEM-MACH
+- development and applications of the PAH and benzene version of GEM-MACH

 - update to ECCC's North American PAH emission inventory

 - Development of a bidirectional flux version of GEM-MACH for ammonia